Brain and Spinal Cancers

 Medulloblastomas are the most common type of embryonal tumors.
 They are fast-growing tumors that begin in the neuroectodermal cells of the cerebellum.

-Atypical teratoid/rhabdoid tumors are rare tumors that form in the brains or spinal cords of infants and young children.
+Atypical teratoid/rhabdoid tumors are rare tumors that form in the brain or spinal cord of infants and young children.

 Embryonal tumors with multilayered rosettes are rare, aggressive, malignant tumors that usually develop in the largest part of the brain (the cerebrum) in infants and young children.